 Adrian has been sought out by many television and radio production companies as historical consultant on their programmes, recently working as consultant on the BBC drama HANNIBAL and appearing in its accompanying documentary.
 He was also the historical consultant and an on-screen expert in both series of the BBC’s innovative TIME COMMANDERS, in which teams of players controlled one army in a computer simulation of an historical battle.
 In addition Adrian was the historical consultant on the drama documentary HANNIBAL OF THE ALPS produced for Channel Five and National Geographic.
 He appeared as a talking head in this programme and has fulfilled the same role in many other documentaries including the History Channel’s THE CONQUERORS in their episode on Caesar in Gaul, and UKTV History Channel’s ANCIENT WORLDS.
 In 2005 he appeared as a guest expert in Channel Four’s TIME TEAM BIG ROMAN DIG, which was broadcast live.

 In 2010 Goldsworthy, began writing a series of military novels – based not in Roman times but in the Napoleonic era and concentrating on Wellington’s redcoat army, another period which he has extensively researched and on which little historical fiction has ever been written.
 His first novel, TRUE SOLDIER GENTLEMEN, was released by Weidenfeld & Nicolson in 2011 and was well and widely received.
 It was followed by BEAT THE DRUMS SLOWLY, SEND ME SAFELY BACK AGAIN, and ALL IN SCARLET UNIFORM.
-Weidenfeld & Nicolson have just published the fifth novel in the series, RUN THEM ASHORE.
+Weidenfeld & Nicolson published the fifth novel in the series, RUN THEM ASHORE, in August 2014.